-A thorough eye exam is recommended every year or two, especially as we get older and our vision starts to change.
-If you have a medical eye condition, or wear contact lenses, regular eye exams may be needed more frequently.
-And remember, eye exams can also detect other health issues; such as high blood pressure, diabetes, autoimmune problems, and carotid artery disease.
+A thorough eye exam is recommended every year or two, especially as you get older and your vision starts to change.
+If you have a medical eye condition, or wear contact lenses, eye exams may be needed more frequently.
+And remember, a thorough eye exams can also detect other health issues you may not know about; such as high blood pressure, diabetes, autoimmune problems, and carotid artery disease.

 Types of Eye Specialists